 DD-CGAS - Developmental Disability Children’s Global Assessment Scale: An evaluation tool used to determine the level of functioning of a child with a developmental disability compared to neurotypical peers of the same chronological age.

-DSM-4 - Diagnostic and Statistical Manual of Mental Disorders, Fourth Edition: The fourth edition of the standard classification of mental disorders containing a listing of diagnostic criteria for every psychiatric disorder recognized by the U.S. healthcare system.
+DSM-IV - Diagnostic and Statistical Manual of Mental Disorders, Fourth Edition: The fourth edition of the standard classification of mental disorders containing a listing of diagnostic criteria for every psychiatric disorder recognized by the U.S. healthcare system.

-DSM-5 - Diagnostic and Statistical Manual of Mental Disorders, Fifth Edition: The fifth edition of the standard classification of mental disorders containing a listing of diagnostic criteria for every psychiatric disorder recognized by the U.S. healthcare system.
+DSM-V - Diagnostic and Statistical Manual of Mental Disorders, Fifth Edition: The fifth edition of the standard classification of mental disorders containing a listing of diagnostic criteria for every psychiatric disorder recognized by the U.S. healthcare system.

 EIBI - Early Intensive Behavioral Intervention: Per the Michigan 1915(i) State Plan Amendment, an intensive model of ABA where treatment is provided an average of 10 to 20 hours per week.